facebook/react-native-website/website/versioned_docs/version-0.15/textinput.md

 ---
-id: version-0.15-textinput
+id: version-0.13-textinput
 title: TextInput
 original_id: textinput
 ---

 A foundational component for inputting text into the app via a keyboard.
 Props provide configurability for several features, such as auto-correction, auto-capitalization, placeholder text, and different keyboard types, such as a numeric keypad.

-The simplest use case is to plop down a `TextInput` and subscribe to the `onChangeText` events to read the user input.
+A nice use case is to plop down a `TextInput` and subscribe to the `onChangeText` events to read the user input.
 There are also other events, such as `onSubmitEditing` and `onFocus` that can be subscribed to.
-A simple example:
+For example:

 ```
   <TextInput